HumanOsv/SnippetKick/README.md

 After a successful run of the program, several output files will be generated in your working directory.

-	01Final_coords.xyz         : Final coordinates XYZ file format of each species ordered less energy at higher energy.
+	Final_coords_gaussian.xyz or Final_coords_Mopac.xyz : Final coordinates XYZ file format of each species ordered less energy at higher energy.
-	02Duplicate_coords.xyz     : Candidates that are a duplicate of a candidate in the population, in XYZ file format.
-	Output.log                 : Print summary information after each set of this many iterations.
+	BOX_kick.vmd     : Candidates that are a duplicate of a candidate in the population, in XYZ file format. out.log                 : Print summary information SnippetKick.
-	PostCoords-NumberCycle.xyz : Local optimization for each structure.
+	XYZ_OPT_MM.xyz or XYZ_OPT_MM.xyz : Local optimization for each structure.
-	PreCoords-NumberCycle.xyz  : Non-optimized structures.